sagarindalkar/gluu-engine/README.md

 By default they are pointed to `/var/run/gluuapi.pid` and `/var/log/gluuapi.log` respectively.

 ## Testing

+__WARNING__: currently testcases are broken as we are restructuring the project.

 Testcases are running using ``pytest`` executed by ``tox``.